Search

 5. Embossing

-Embossing literally makes an impression by adding a physical depth to any area you choose to emphasise.
+Embossing makes an impression by adding a physical depth to any area you choose to emphasise.
 The process involves pushing out specific areas – usually, but not necessarily, text or part of an image – so that the area is either raised (embossed), or pushed in (debossed).
-The effect creates shadows and real depth for an interesting and highly tactile finish.
+Embossing creates shadows and real depth for an interesting and highly tactile finish.

 Embossed cover for Privacy International report